adriancorrendo/metrica/README.md

-Optional arguments include `data` that allows to call an existing data frame containing both observed and predicted vectors, and `tidy`, which controls the type of output as a list (tidy = FALSE) or as a data.frame (tidy = TRUE). <br/>
+Optional arguments include `data` that allows to call an existing data frame containing both observed and predicted vectors, and `tidy`, which controls the type of output as a list (tidy = FALSE) or as a data frame (tidy = TRUE). <br/>

-For regression, some specific functions for regression also require to define the axis `orientation`.
+For regression, some specific functions also require to define the axis `orientation`.
 For example, the slope of the symmetric linear regression describing the bivariate scatter (SMA). <br/>